stefanomozart/twitter_bot_detection/README.md

-# Machine vs bot: tuning Machine Learning models to detect bots on Twitter
+# Tuning Machine Learning models to detect bots on Twitter
-This repository contains the code for the pipeline and the experiments presented in the paper "Machine vs Bot: tuning machine learning models to detect bots on Twitter" submited to the 5th Workshop on Computer Networks and Communication Systems (WCNPS) 2020.
+This repository contains the code for the pipeline and the experiments presented in the paper "Tuning machine learning models to detect bots on Twitter" submited to the 5th Workshop on Computer Networks and Communication Systems (WCNPS) 2020.

 Authors: